 - (a) In circumstances where a scheduled maintenance shutdown of the supply is required, Council shall make all practicable attempts to notify Customers prior to any work commencing.
-Where Council is unable to notify the Customer, or immediate action is required, the Council may restrict the supply without notice, subject to its obligations under the Health Act 1956. - (b) Where a Customer has assets restricting the maintenance of a Council water supply system, the Council shall not be responsible for damage caused to the asset in order to maintain the Council water supply system. - (C) If Council must carry out repairs or maintenance to privately owned supply pipes and/or water assets, the costs of such repairs or maintenance may be recovered from the Customer responsible for the pipes and/or assets.
+Where Council is unable to notify the Customer, or immediate action is required, the Council may restrict the supply without notice. - (b) Where a Customer has assets restricting the maintenance of a Council water supply system, the Council shall not be responsible for damage caused to the asset in order to maintain the Council water supply system. - (c) If Council must carry out repairs or maintenance to privately owned supply pipes and/or water assets, the costs of such repairs or maintenance may be recovered from the Customer responsible for the pipes and/or assets.